Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Simulation Study

 \subsubsection{Results}

 Table~\ref{tab:simu2} presents the accuracy (mean$\pm$std) of the estimated coefficient tensor $\bd{\cal{B}}$ obtained from the 25 simulations.
 We also report the average computing time for each MCMC iteration.
-As we can see, BKTR with rank $R=10$ achieves similar accuracy as STVC and even performs better when increasing the data noise or kernel length-scales.
+As we can see, BKTR with rank $R=10$ achieves similar accuracy to that of STVC, and even exhibits superior performance in the presence of increased data noise or enlarged kernel length-scales.
 This means that BKTR is more robust for noisy data and the low-rank assumption can fit the spatiotemporal relations better when they vary more smoothly/slowly.
-In addition, BKTR also clearly outperforms BTR, which confirms the importance of introducing GPs to encode the spatial and temporal dependencies.
+Additionally, BKTR also clearly outperforms BTR, which confirms the importance of introducing GPs to encode the spatial and temporal dependencies.
 These results suggest that the proposed kernelized CP decomposition can approximate the true coefficient tensor relatively well even if the true $\bd{\cal{B}}$ does not follow an exact low-rank specification.
 In terms of computing time, we see that BKTR is much faster than STVC.
 Due to the high cost of STVC, it becomes infeasible to analyze a data set of moderate size, e.g., $M,N=100$, and $P=10$.

-Figure~\ref{fig:simu2_temporal} shows the estimation results of the three approaches for one chain/simulation when $\tau^{-1}=1, \phi=\gamma=1$.
+Figure~\ref{fig:simu2_temporal} shows the estimation results of the three approaches for one chain/simulation when $\tau^{-1}=1, \phi=\gamma=\{1,2,4\}$.
 We plot an example for the third covariate at location \#8 ($m=8, p=3$) to show the temporal variation of the coefficients estimated by the three methods.
-More comparison results in other settings are given in Supplementary material Section E.2.
 As can be seen, BKTR and STVC generate similar results and most of the coefficients are contained in the 95\% CI for these two models.
 Although BTR can still capture the general trend, it fails to reproduce the local temporal dependency due to the absence of spatial/temporal priors.
-To further verify the mixing of the GP hyperparameters, we run the MCMC for BKTR for 5000 iterations and show the trace plots and probability distributions (after burn-in) for $\phi$ and $\gamma$ obtained when $\tau^{-1}=1, \phi=\gamma\in\{1,2,4\}$ in Figure~\ref{fig:simu2_kernelHyper}.
+To further verify the mixing of the GP hyperparameters, we run the MCMC for BKTR for 5000 iterations and show the trace plots and probability distributions (after burn-in) for $\phi$ and $\gamma$ obtained when $\tau^{-1}=1, \phi=\gamma\in\{1,2,4\}$ in Figure~\ref{fig:simu2_HyperESS}(a) and (b), respectively.
+Figure~\ref{fig:simu2_HyperESS}(c) shows the effective sample size (ESS) of kernel hyperparameters obtained by BKTR in different settings, where in each case the mean ESS of 25 simulations are given.
 We can see that the Markov chains for the kernel hyperparameters mix fast and well, and a few hundred iterations should be sufficient for posterior inference.